TomSumner28/Quick-Reply/README.md

 # Quick-Reply Portal

 This project is a simple web application to send questions or the body of an email to ChatGPT.
 If the text looks like an email, ChatGPT replies with a draft response.
 Otherwise it answers the question.
-The interface includes a dark/light mode toggle.
+The interface includes a dark/light mode toggle and a small knowledge base where you can upload company documents (PDF, text, spreadsheets, etc.).
+Uploaded files are stored on the server and their contents are provided to ChatGPT when crafting a reply.

 ## Requirements